Spring 2025 MIE Registration Notes

 See SPIRE to determine when your Enrollment Appointment (the date and time you are able to begin registering for classes) opens.
 Students must meet with an advisor before they can enroll in classes.
 Advising is optional for MIE students entering their senior or junior years (four of fewer semesters remaining after the current semester) with a 3.3 cumulative GPA or higher; however, you must still complete a CSF and send it to Kevin Romani (kromani [at] umass [dot] edu (kromani[at]umass[dot]edu)) for review and to lift your hold.
 You should submit this to Kevin at least three days before your enrollment appointment begins to allow time for your hold to be lifted

-ME seniors (1 or 2 semesters remaining not including the current semester), and all IE majors meet with their faculty advisor as shown on SPIRE.
-Remaining transfer students will meet with the Chief Undergraduate Advisor (CUA), Dr. Schliemann, and all other [ME] students should meet with Graduate Student Advisors.
+ME seniors (one or two semesters remaining excluding the current semester) and all IE majors meet with a faculty advisor.
+Kevin Romani will email you indicating who you are meeting with for advising.
+Remaining transfer students will meet with the Chief Undergraduate Advisor, (CUA), Dr. Schliemann, and all other ME students should meet with their assigned Graduate Student Advisor.

 Recommended General Education Courses